Aaron Payne: Playing career

 In Round 6 of the 2012 NRL season, Payne played his 200th NRL game, the third Cowboy to do so, in a 18–42 loss to the Melbourne Storm.
 On 1 August 2012, Payne announced that he would retire at the end of the season.
 His final game was an 33–16 elimination final win over the Brisbane Broncos at Dairy Farmers Stadium.
 Payne was injured in the match and missed the rest of the Cowboys finals campaign.
 For his contribution to the Cowboys, Payne was awarded a life membership with the club, the fourth person at the time to receive the honour.

 Coaching career

 In 2014, Payne became the head coach of the Cowboys' Academy program, mentoring players from squads in Townsville, Cairns, Mackay, Rockhampton and Brisbane.

 On 20 November 2015, he was named as head coach of the club's under-20 side.
 He coached the side for two seasons, taking them to the finals in both years, before the competition was ended.

 On 28 September 2018, he was named as head coach of the Townsville Blackhawks, signing a two-year contract.
 He replaced inaugural head coach Kristian Woolf.
+He coached the side to a 3rd place finish in his first season in charge.
 On 21 July 2020, Payne returned to the Cowboys, joining as an assistant coach for the remainder of the 2020 NRL season.

+He returned to the Blackhawks in 2021 as the Head Coach, where he took the club to a 7th placed finish.
+The side fell outside of the eight the following season, finishing 10th on the ladder with 7 wins and 2 draws (10 losses).

+In 2023, Payne joined the Wests Tigers as an assistant coach.
+He left the club at the end of the 2025 season to return home to Townsville.